EricEricEricJin/ECE539-Group-Project/proposal/proposal.md

 - `xxm_splitted`

-    As mentioned we want to train and test the model with one same person's dataset, we obtained videos on [bilibili](bilibili.com) in which a person only talk (no singing) and in which the same person only sing (no talking).
+    For better performance we want to train and test the model with one same person's dataset.
+We obtained videos on [bilibili](https://bilibili.com) in which a person only talk (no singing) and in which the same person only sing (no talking).

     The videos are crawled down (using Python, selenium and [bilili](https://github.com/yutto-dev/bilili)), converted to audio, sliced into 30-second pieces, resampled at 22050KHz, and mixed into mono channel (using Python and ffmpeg).
 This results in the exactly same format as `gtzan` dataset.

-    Below is the summary of our dataset
+    Below is the summary of this dataset
     ```
     $ ls xxm_singing/*.wav | wc -l; ls xxm_speech/*.wav | wc -l
     137